GaiNingMorris/workout-app/installation.md

 4. Go to **Settings** page
 5. Verify rest timers (default: 120s for strength, 90s for easy)

+6. Note: Weight progression uses a "consecutive successes" rule by default (3 successful workouts in a row required to increase weight by 1.5 lb).
+You can change the required consecutive count and the per-step increment on the **Settings** page.

 You're ready to start your first workout!

 ## Troubleshooting